-At this age, babies tend to sleep 14 hours a day with two naps a day at two hours each.
-If your baby hasn’t yet settled a sleep pattern that fits your family time, you can start working on a sleep training now, for your family and baby to rest well.
+At this age, babies tend to sleep 14 hours a day with two naps a day of two hours each.
+If your baby hasn’t yet settled a sleep pattern that fits your family time, you can start working on a sleeping training now, for your family and baby to rest well.

 One of the most important things to do in order to start a sleeping training is to have a bedtime routine that will let your baby knows when the time to sleep is.
 Take about 30 to 40 minutes to work in this routine.

-The way it works is by finding out what are the activities that your baby enjoys the most and can either be hearing a lullaby, chew a toy, take a warm bath, playing around a little bit, etc. Once you know what he/she likes, you should include it in the daily routine.
-However, make sure that these activities calm down your baby.
+The way it works is by finding out what are the activities that your baby enjoys the most and can either be hearing a lullaby, chew a toy, take a warm bath, playing around a little bit, etc. Once you know what he/she likes, you should include it in the routine every day.
+However, make sure that these activities calm down to your baby.
 That way you can successfully put him/her down to sleep.

 Every time you see that your baby is sleepy, you should put him/her down on the bed and stay with him/her until he/she falls asleep.

 When the baby wakes up at midnight, don’t just go after him/her.
-You should study the behavior of your baby and go into the room for him/her to feel your presence.
+You should study the behavior of your baby and just go into the room for her to feel your presence.